mikicz/ucl-photonics-oss-talks/oss.md

 - Should be run before every commit
 - Should be enforced on GitHub through CI
 - In Python, very popular choice is `black`
-  - The only configuration is line length
+  - the only configuration is line length
 - Currently, I would reccommend `ruff format` - compatible with `black` but faster

 ---